yesvus/samsa-weather/readme.md

 ## Note

-This repo uses deprecated tech stack since I built it long time ago.
+This repo uses deprecated tech stack (like Bootstrap) since I built it long time ago.
 This is just a PoC work for API calling and deployment via Vercel processes.

 ## Check It Live